 Thematic Area 2: Rehabilitation techniques and processes to improve safety

-Thematic day two analyzes the most frequent risks generated in cultural heritage and its causes, as well as innovative solutions, both in construction as well as relative to the management of the asset, to improve safety for heritage, its users, and visitors.
+Thematic day two analyzed the most frequent risks generated in cultural heritage and its causes, as well as innovative solutions, both in construction as well as relative to the management of the asset, to improve safety for heritage, its users, and visitors.

 President of the Table for Theme 2: Fernando Espinosa de los Monteros.

-Thematic Area 3: Legal aspects and safety policies
+Thematic Area 3: Safety management and regulation

 President of the Table for Theme 3: Alfonso Muñoz Cosme.